 Occasionally, British soul acts emerge that rival anything the Americans can throw our way.
 In 2019, North London’s Laville is one of those acts.
 An accomplished young singer who, if he continues to release material as fine as “The Wanderer” has an exciting future ahead of him.
-The sultry, summery groove of “Easy” sets the tone for the rest of the album with the laid-back mood only broken by the funky disco groove of “This City” – a track which leads us out of the bedroom and straight into Studio 54!
+The sultry, summery groove of “Easy” sets the tone for the rest of the album with the laid-back mood only broken by the funky disco groove of “This City” – a track that leads us out of the bedroom and straight into Studio 54!
 Laville has a voice as smooth as silk and is very much a soul man in the classic old-school sense; “Giants”, “Thirty One”, “Love Shine” and “What You Won’t Do For Love” are all impassioned and sexy delights.
 I suspect that fans of Grover Washington Jr, Bill Withers and more recently, Omar, will find much to enjoy here because, like them, Laville is most definitely a lover, not a fighter.

 12: BRITTANY HOWARD – Jaime (Columbia)